How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 2. What are the requirements for Pag-IBIG online registration?

 No documents are required to complete the Pag-IBIG online registration.
-Just supply the required details in the online form.
+Just supply the necessary details in the online form.
 Even if you register personally at a Pag-IBIG branch, you won’t be required to submit any document.
 You have to submit an accomplished Member’s Data Form.

 3. Is there a fee for Pag-IBIG membership registration?